bookofproofs/bookofproofs.github.io/_sources/history/20th-century/baumslag.md

 **Gilbert Baumslag** had a long career as one of the leading researchers on infinite group theory.
 In the last part of his career he used his skill in group theory applying it to cryptography.

 ### Mathematical Profile (Excerpt):
-* Gilbert was the oldest of his parents' three children, having a younger brother Benjamin Baumslag who became a group theorist working in much the same area as Gilbert, and a younger sister.
 * Gilbert was born in Johannesburg and attended schools in that city.
 * Ismail Mohamed was a student on the same course as Gilbert and he had taught himself group theory despite it not being part of the course at Wits.
 * He persuaded the university to put on an honours group theory course which Gilbert took.